 Sift flour onto a pastry board and make a well in the centre, add eggs, butter and half the sugar and and knead together.
 Let rest in the fridge.

 Pierce the rind of the oranges with a fork and boil in water for a couple of minutes.
 Repeat this boiling 3 times, each time changing the water.
-Dry the oranges and cut into thin slices without removing the skin.
+Dry the oranges and cut them into thin slices without removing the skin.

 Put the orange slices in a saucepan with the remaining sugar and half a glass of water.
 Cover and cook over low heat for ten minutes.
 Drain the slices from the syrup.